 Q16: Some of my mail goes to a post office box, and other mail is sent to my home address.
 Should I count both?

 A16: No. Please include ONLY the mail sent to your home address.

 For more information about the study, please call the Survey Hotline, or send an email to email@example.com

-For information about your thank-you gift, call the toll-free survey hotline at 1-888-441-USPS (8777).
+For information about your thank-you gift, call the toll-free survey hotline at 1-888-441-USPS (8777) from 11a – 5pm Central time or email us at email@example.com.
 Please allow a minimum of 10-12 weeks after mailing in your completed diaries for delivery of your gift.